Decentralized Learning in Online Queuing Systems: Introduction

-Queuing theory includes applications in diverse areas such as computer science, engineering, operation research \citep{shortle2018fundamentals}. \citet{borodin1996adversarial} for example use the stability theorem of \citet{pemantle1999moment}, which was also used by \citet{gaitonde2020stability}, to study the problem of packet routing through a network. \citet{NIPS2016_430c3626} originally introduced the online queuing systems model for a single queue.
+\citet{NIPS2016_430c3626} first considered online learning for such queuing systems model, in the simple case of a single queue.
 It is a particular instance of stochastic multi-armed bandits, a celebrated online learning model, where the agent repeatedly takes an action within a finite set and observes its associated reward.
 This model becomes intricate when considering multiple queues, as they interfere when choosing the same server.
 It is then related to the multiplayer bandits problem which considers multiple players simultaneously pulling arms.
 When several of them pull the same arm, a \textit{collision} occurs and they receive no reward \citep{anandkumar2010opportunistic}.

 The collision model is here different as one of the players still gets a reward.
 It is thus even more closely related to competing bandits \citep{liu2020competing,liu2020bandit}, where arms have preferences over the players and only the most preferred player pulling the arm actually gets the reward.
 Arm preferences are here not fixed and instead depend on the packets' ages.
 While collisions can be used as communication tools between players in multiplayer bandits \citep{bistritz2018distributed,boursier2019sic, mehrabian2020practical, wang2020optimal}, this becomes harder with an asymmetric collision model as in competing bandits.
-However, some level of communication remains possible \hbox{\citep{sankararaman2020dominate,basu2021beyond}}.
+However, some level of communication remains possible \citep{sankararaman2020dominate,basu2021beyond}.
 In queuing systems, collisions are not only asymmetric, but depend on the age of the sent packets, making such solutions unsuited.

 While multiplayer bandits literature considers cooperative players, \citet{boursier2020selfish} showed that cooperative algorithms could be made robust to selfish players.
 On the other hand, competing bandits consider strategic players and arms as the goal is to reach a bipartite stable matching between them.
 Despite being cooperative, \algoname\ also has strategic considerations as the queues' strategy converges to a correlated equilibrium of the patient game described in \cref{sec:model}.